ystia/yorc-a4c-plugin/README.md

 ## Quick Start
-With this plugin we have a class called JanusPaaSProvider which contains the method doDeploy.
+With this plugin we have a class called YorcPaaSProvider which contains the method doDeploy.
 In this method we can have access to the Topology bean.